 Firefighters from the Lakeside Fire Protection District and San Diego County Fire were some of the first on scene.

-A public information officer for Lakeside Fire told an ABC 10News reporter on the scene that the fire was roughly 300 to 400 acres in size because it hit a ridge with a lot of dry brush, allowing it to proliferate as it climbed the slope.
+A public information officer for Lakeside Fire told an ABC 10News reporter on the scene that the fire proliferated after burning on a ridge with a lot of dry brush, allowing it to climb a nearby slope.

 Cal Fire says the fire has a moderate rate of spread and has the potential to "be an extended attack incident."